 Blocking refers to quasi-stationary and persistent weather systems that obstruct the westerly flow.
-There are many ways to identify blocking using anomalies or meridional gradients of various fields, such as 500-hPa geopotential, potential vorticity or temperature (e.g. Tibaldi and Molteni, 1990; Pelly and Hoskins, 2003; Scherrer et al., 2006; Davini et al., 2012; Masato et al., 2012; Dunn-Sigouin and Son, 2013), and each method has its own shortcomings (Tyrlis et al., 2020).
-In this study, we use reversals in the meridional gradient of the geopotential height at $500 \, \text{hPa}$ (Z500) to identify blocks (Tibaldi and Molteni, 1990).
-We follow the criteria of Scherrer et al. (2006) and detect blocking, lasting for at least 5 days, by looking for Z500 meridional gradient reversals in 30° latitudinal bands ($\pm 15^{\circ}$) around every latitude between $35 \, \text{and} \, 75^{\circ} \text{N}$.
-Blocked grid points are identified from daily data for both ERA-Interim and the HAPPI simulations using the models' original grids and the whole decade.
-An interpolation to a common grid before identifying blocking does not lead to substantial changes in the results (see Fig. S1 for NorESM1-HAPPI).
-Winter-time blocking climatologies are obtained by averaging all blocked grid points over time (excluding January, February 2006 and December 2015 to only keep full DJF seasons) and are expressed as a percentage of the number of winter days ($90 \times 9 = 810 \, \text{days}$).
-Greenland blocking days are defined when at least 10% of the area within $65 - 25^{\circ} \text{W}/60 - 75^{\circ} \text{N}$ (black box in Fig. 1f) is blocked.
-Although 10% was subjectively chosen, it appears to capture relevant

-Greenland blocking days.
+There are many ways to identify blocking using anomalies or meridional gradients of various fields, such as 500 hPa geopotential, potential vorticity, or temperature (e.g. Tibaldi and Molteni, 1990; Pelly and Hoskins, 2003; Scherrer et al., 2006; Davini et al., 2012; Masato et al., 2012; Dunn-Sigouin and Son, 2013), and each method has its own shortcomings (Tyrlis et al., 2020).
+In this study, we use reversals in the meridional gradient of the geopotential height at 500 hPa (Z500) to identify blocks (Tibaldi and Molteni, 1990).
+We follow the criteria of Scherrer et al. (2006) and detect blocking, lasting for at least 5 d, by looking for Z500 meridional gradient reversals in 30° latitudinal bands ($\pm 15^{\circ}$) around every latitude between 35 and 75° N. Blocked grid points are identified from daily data for both ERA-Interim and the HAPPI simulations using the models' original grids and the whole decade.
+An interpolation to a common grid before identifying blocking does not lead to substantial changes in the results (see Fig. S1 for NorESM1-HAPPI in the Supplement).
+Winter-time blocking climatologies are obtained by averaging all blocked grid points over time (excluding January 2006, February 2006, and December 2015 to only keep full DJF seasons) and are expressed as a percentage of the number of winter days (90 \times 9 = 810 d).
+Greenland blocking days are defined when at least 10 % of the area within 60-75° N, 65-25° W (black box in Fig. 1f) is blocked.
+Although 10 % was subjectively chosen, it appears to capture relevant Greenland blocking days.
 The numbers of blocked days for each of the nine winters within the decade are averaged to give the mean DJF Greenland blocking frequency for each member.
 Composites of Greenland blocking are computed by averaging all days that exhibit blocking over Greenland.

-130 2.4 Rossby wave breaking detection
+2.4 Rossby wave breaking detection

-Rossby wave breaking occurs when the waves elongate in a certain direction, break and dissipate.
+Rossby wave breaking occurs when the waves elongate in a certain direction, break, and dissipate.
 Anticyclonic wave breaking (AWB) occurs when the wave elongates along a northeast-southwest axis, typically on the equatorward flank of the jet, and acts to shift the eddy-driven jet poleward.
 Cyclonic wave breaking (CWB) occurs when the wave elongates along a northwest-southeast axis on the poleward flank of the jet to shift the eddy-driven jet equatorward.
 Here, we use the same detection algorithm as in Michel and Rivière (2011) based on the method of Rivière (2009) applied to the daily absolute vorticity fields interpolated on a regular $4.5^{\circ} \times 4.5^{\circ}$ spatial grid to capture the large-scale contour overturnings.
-The method identifies Rossby wave breaking via meridional reversals of absolute vorticity contours at 250 hPa.
-This method is known to provide similar statistics to those which use potential vorticity on different isentropic levels (Michel and Rivière, 2011; Barnes and Hartmann, 2012).
-This algorithm distinguishes between CWB and AWB by the direction of the contour reversal.
-Wave breaking frequencies are then derived by appropriately averaging over the binary mask fields.
-As CWB occurs mainly upstream of blocks (Altenhoff et al., 2008; Spensberger and Spengler, 2014), we define a separate target region for a CWB index $(70^{\circ}\text{W}-30^{\circ}\text{W}/50^{\circ}\text{N}-70^{\circ}\text{N})$ that is slightly equatorward and upstream of the target box used for the blocking index.
-This region corresponds to the largest CWB frequency when Greenland blocking occurs (see e.g., Michel and Rivière, 2011, and the Greenland blocking composites in Fig. 5d,e,f).
+The method identifies Rossby wave breaking via meridional reversals of absolute vorticity contours at